 The role of the Assessor's office is to establish a value for all property for tax purposes.
-The Assessor is required by law to set that value at 100% of true market value and to assure that all values are in equalization.
+The Assessor is required by law to set that value at 100% of true market value, based on the highest and best use of the property and to assure that all values are in equalization.

 The Assessor does not create market value.
 Market value is the price a willing buyer and seller would agree to under ordinary circumstances.
 This does not mean that an individual sale will automatically establish the value of a property.
 The Assessor uses multiple sales of comparable properties in establishing value.